 7. Fit Your Own Oxygen Mask First

 And stress over a long period is harmful.
 It harms your emotional, mental and physical health.
-You need to deal with it in your staff, before you see a catastrophe.
+You need to deal with it with your staff, before you see a catastrophe.

 You understand the logic of that.
 So, by the same logic, you must also make sure you take care of your own physical, mental and emotional well-being.
-Be sure to get plenty of sleep, to eat well, to maintain sensible exercise regime, and to stay plugged in to the emotional support of your network of friends and family.
+Be sure to get plenty of sleep, eat well, maintain a sensible exercise regime, and to stay plugged into the emotional support of your network of friends and family.